 Vegan marshmallows have come a long way.
-It wasn’t so long ago that consumption was limited to the homemade variety purchased for an eye wateringly high price a vegan fair.
-The prices haven’t change much but what’s available has.
+All the way to Mallow Puffs!
+It wasn’t so long ago that consumption was limited to the homemade variety purchased for an eye-wateringly high price at a vegan fair.
+The prices haven’t changed much but what’s available has.

 When Sainsburys stocks mini vegan marshmallows – and there are rumours that Poundstretcher has them- you know that it’s time to go the next level.

 The next level, in this case, being Belgium chocolate coated.